 Dauman's run as CEO of Viacom marked a period of turmoil; while the company was successful in acquiring the Teenage Mutant Ninja Turtles franchise from creators Peter Laird and Kevin Eastman, a strained relationship between Dauman and both sides of DreamWorks SKG led to their bosses, Steven Spielberg and Jeffrey Katzenberg, shedding Paramount for Disney and Fox, respectively (although both DreamWorks branches would later join Universal).
 Dauman's aforementioned resentment for digital media and YouTube, and a synergy strategy that was seen as mediocre at best, led to the company falling behind its competitors in expanding their portfolios, causing them to be disproportionately affected by the ongoing "cord-cutting" trend.
 Notably, a high-profile dispute with DirecTV in the summer of 2012, which stretched over for a week, caused a viewership crash across all Viacom networks that year.
 Viacom's intention to move further into animation hit a speed bump after Katzenberg and DreamWorks Animation bolted from the firm, and tensions finally reached a boiling point in 2016 when, after several steep drops in the stock market, Sumner's very estranged daughter, Shari Redstone, returned to the picture.
-Sumner, who is now in his 90's, threw Dauman and partner George Abrams off his trust, a move that has incurred a high-profile lawsuit from Dauman; the feud between the two former friends unceremoniously ended Dauman's tenure at Viacom and got the board of directors overhauled in what the press called "a Game of Thrones".
+Sumner, whose health was increasingly deteriorating, threw Dauman and partner George Abrams off his trust, a move that has incurred a high-profile lawsuit from Dauman; the feud between the two former friends unceremoniously ended Dauman's tenure at Viacom and got the board of directors overhauled in what the press called "a Game of Thrones".

 Restructuring and reunion with CBS (2017-present)In 2017, in an effort to turn its fortunes around, Viacom put all attention and resources to focus on six brands: MTV, Nickelodeon, Nick Jr., BET, Comedy Central, and Paramount.
 Spike TV was relaunched as Paramount Network in 2018 in order to bring it in line with the strategy.
 The company would also acquire another franchise for Nick in the Garfield and U.S. Acres IPs in August 2019.